-- Mercy College serves as a sending institution (ASN Degree) and a receiving institution (RN to BSN degree) in the Iowa Articulation Plan for Nursing Education. - Iowa Board of Nursing policies of the Iowa Articulation Plan for Nursing Education: RN to BSN will be followed by the School of Nursing. - At the time of admission to the RN to BSN major, one of the three options outlined in the articulation plan is declared.
-A plan of study is developed for each student in consultation with an academic advisor, and credit is awarded according to the option. - The RN to BSN major consists of 120 credit hours: 65 credits in nursing and 55 credits in liberal arts and sciences.
-These totals may include up to 39 nursing credits and 27 liberal arts and sciences credits earned at the Associate Degree level.
+- Mercy College serves as a sending institution (ASN Degree) and a receiving institution (RN to BSN degree) in the Iowa Articulation Plan for Nursing Education. - lowa Board of Nursing policies of the lowa Articulation Plan for Nursing Education: RN to BSN will be followed. - At the time of admission to the RN to BSN major, one of the three options outlined in the articulation plan is declared.
+A plan of study is developed for each student in consultation with an academic advisor, and credit is awarded according to the option. - The RN to BSN major consists of 120 credit hours: 65 credits in nursing and 55 credits in arts and sciences.
+These totals may include up to 39 nursing credits and 27 arts and sciences credits earned at the Associate Degree level.